thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 templateResolver.setSuffix(".html");
 ```

-These _prefix_ and _suffix_ do exactly what it looks like: modify the template
+The _prefix_ and _suffix_ modify the template names that we will be passing to
-names that we will be passing to the engine for obtaining the real resource
-names to be used.
+the engine for obtaining the real resource names to be used.

 Using this configuration, the template name _"product/list"_ would correspond to: